home-assistant/home-assistant.io/source/_integrations/daikin.markdown

 <div class='note'>

-- The 'All devices today's total energy consumption' and 'All devices estimated power consumption' sensors are updated every time 100 Wh are consumed by all different operating modes summed together.
+- The 'Outdoor compressor Energy consumption' and 'Outdoor compressor Estimated power consumption' sensors are updated every time 100 Wh are consumed by all different operating modes summed together.
-- The 'All devices estimated power consumption' sensor is derived from the energy consumption and not provided by the AC directly.
+- The 'Outdoor compressor Estimated power consumption' sensor is derived from the energy consumption and not provided by the AC directly.
 - The 'cool/heat' energy sensors are updated hourly with the previous hour energy consumption of a given mode and a given AC.
 - The 'cool' mode also includes the 'fan' and 'dehumidifier' modes' power consumption.
+- Would you have multiple indoor devices, the 'Outdoor compressor' sensors will be created multiple times but will all report the same values.
+You should disable all but one.

 </div>